 Travel: While traveling extensively for business, I love personal travel.
 I strongly recommend such places as Boothbay Harbor Maine, Coronado Island (San Diego) California, Mackinac Island, Michigan, Cannon Beach Oregon, anywhere near Lake Tahoe or anywhere in Montana on a horse.

 Music: I have little talent here but not for lack of interest.
 My brother David was a rock and roll lead guitarist in his younger days.
 I never missed one of his gigs or even a practice session.
 I can and will engage anyone in a discussion of classic rock, the Beatles or Elvis.
-I recently took up the drums but fortunately for my family, I can play by headset on my Roland V-drum Pro set.
+I goof around on the drums but fortunately for my family, I can play by headset on my Roland V-drum Pro set.
 My nephew David Fairbanks is the lead singer of a hip hop group “Pomeroy” and a Kansas City cover band called “Lost Wax”.
-If you have college age or under 30’s kids, they will love them.

 Few people know: